 Lesson 2.
 Balance complexity with user guidance

 Ever open a tool so overloaded with features that you have no idea where to start?
 It’s frustrating, overwhelming and a fast track to abandoning the product altogether.
-The more powerful a system gets, the harder it is to keep things simple.
+The more powerful an AI system gets, the harder it is to keep things simple.
 That’s where thoughtful design comes into play.

 A complete redesign would have been disruptive and resource-intensive, so Julia proposed a smarter path forward: